-Even in countries with free access to health care, the group that make up the "bottom of the social pyramid," with lower socioeconomic status is associated with worse health outcomes.
-The researchers of a large collaboration of several studies of HIV cohort and observational study of collaborationHIV epidemiological investigation in Europe is a consistent approach () - and has shown that late HIV diagnosis and early therapy Antiretroviral with a low CD4 counts are associated with lower levels of education.
+Even in countries with free access to health care, the group that makes up the "base of the Social Pyramid" with a lower socioeconomic level is associated with worse health outcomes.
+Researchers co-collaborated with several HIV cohort studies and observational study collaboration HIV epidemiological research in Europe, constitutes a coherent approach () - and has already shown that late diagnosis of HIV and early antiretroviral therapy with a low CD4 count are associated with lower levels of education.

 The main outcomes were:

-- All-cause mortality.
+- All causes of mortality.

-- New AIDS event or death.
+- New AIDS or death event.

 - Increased CD4 cell count during the first six years of Antiretroviral Therapy.